 Carolyn Morgan was born in St. John’s and has lived in the city most of her life.
 While she was teaching English at a local high school, her story “The Collector” was published in Canadian Living magazine (October 2001).
 Carolyn is a visual artist as well as a writer and teacher.
 In 2014, she had a solo art show titled Art Is for Apple at the Five Island Art Gallery in Tors Cove, Newfoundland and Labrador.
 This was a multimedia exhibit exploring the mythology and history of the apple.
-Her interest in art and history inspired her to write Art Love Forgery, her first published novel.
+Her interest in art and history inspires her writing.
+Unveiled is her second novel.

 Flanker Press is a bright spark in the Newfoundland and Labrador publishing scene.
 As the province’s most active publisher of trade books, the company now averages twenty new titles per year, with a heavy emphasis on regional non-fiction and historical fiction.